Ohio Nonpareil

 Other

-Lowther reports the variety from 4 stations in the Northern Division, 3 stations in the Central Division, and 1 station in the Southern Division, with the asterisk on each division count indicating that the variety is reported as adapted to more than one of the three divisions.
+Lowther (1914) reports Ohio Nonpareil from 4 stations in the Northern Division, 3 stations in the Central Division, and 1 station in the Southern Division of the Encyclopedia's survey, with division-count asterisks indicating that the variety is reported as adapted to more than one of the three divisions.

 Book Sources